-- The database listener configuration file, listener.ora, and the supporting OracleNet configuration file, tnsnames.ora, should have the ADMIN_RESTRICTIONS_LISTENER_SID=ON protection enabled. - The database listener configuration file, listener.ora, and the supporting OracleNet configuration file, tnsnames.ora, should have the PLSExtProc listener disabled. - The listener should be configured to listen on a non-standard port.
-This means that the default port (1521) should be changed. - The listener should be password protected or leverage operating system (OS) authentication based on the organizational security policy. - The listener should use a unique name, which should be different from the default name. - The listener.ora file should have the following parameter set:
+- The database listener configuration file, listener.ora, and the supporting OracleNet configuration file, tnsnames.ora, should have the ADMIN RESTRICTIONS_LISTENER_SID=ON protection enabled. - The database listener configuration file, listener.ora, and the supporting OracleNet configuration file, tnsnames.ora, should have the PLSExtProc listener disabled. - The listener should be configured to listen on a nonstandard port, so the default port (1521) should be changed. - The listener should be password protected or leverage operating system (OS) authentication based on the organizational security policy. - The listener should use a unique name, which should be different from the default name. - The listener.ora file should have the following parameter set: